 What’s the ballot about?

-Did you hear about the higher education pay offer for 2020/21?
+What did you think of the latest higher education pay offer for 2021/2?

 A ballot paper will be sent to your home address and UNISON recommends that you vote YES to strike for the pay you deserve.